yashbhargava1992/stingray/docs/intro.rst

 * covariance spectra; UNDER DEVELOPMENT
 * bispectra; UNDER DEVELOPMENT
 * (Bayesian) quasi-periodic oscillation searches
-* simulate a light curve with a given power spectrum
+* simulating a light curve with a given power spectrum
-* simulate a light curve from another light curve and a 1-d (time) or 2-d (time-energy) impulse response
+* simulating a light curve from another light curve and a 1-d (time) or 2-d (time-energy) impulse response
-* simulate an event list from a given light curve _and_ with a given energy spectrum
+* simulating an event list from a given light curve _and_ with a given energy spectrum
 * pulsar searches with Epoch Folding, :math:`Z^2_n` test